-There are two components with page limits that must be adhered to: Application & Narrative and Logic Model.
+Two application components have page limits that must be adhered to: Application & Narratives and Logic Model.

-- Application & Narratives Applications must not exceed 10 pages when printed from eGrants. - The application sections that count towards the page limit are the: - SF-424 Face Sheet - Narrative portions contained in the Executive Summary, Program Design, Organizational Capability, and Cost-Effectiveness & Budget Adequacy narratives. - The application page limit does not include the Budget; Performance Measures; Continuation, Amendment, Clarification or Evaluation Plan narratives; or any required additional documents. - The page limit for the Continuation Changes field is six pages, when printed from eGrants. - Logic Model - The Logic Model may not exceed three pages when printed with the application from the "Review" tab in eGrants.
+- Application & Narratives Applications must not exceed 10 pages when printed from eGrants. - Application sections that count towards the page limit are the: - SF-424 Face Sheet - Narrative portions contained in the Executive Summary, Program Design, Organizational Capability, and Cost-Effectiveness & Budget Adequacy narratives. - o Application page limits do not include the Budget; Budget Narrative; Performance Measures; Continuation, Amendment, or Clarification narratives; Evaluation Plan; or any required additional documents. - Logic Model - The Logic Model may not exceed eight pages when printed with the application from the "Review" tab in eGrants.